massiveinteractive/mpartial/README.md

 **Manual Configuration**

-To manually configure which partials to include use the configure macro
+To override which partials to include use the configure macro

 	--macro mpartial.PartialsMacro.configure(['js', 'foo', 'bar'])

 The default targets is the equivalent of setting

 	--macro mpartial.PartialsMacro.configure([])

+To append additional custom partials after the detault ones use the append macro

+	--macro mpartial.PartialsMacro.append(['foo'])

 **Keep Generated Classes**